 Falling Out of Love—and What to Do About It!

-In our very active and full lives, it is so easy to get caught up in the daily demands of our work or individual interests and sacrifice love.
+In our very active and full lives, it is so easy to get caught up in the daily demands of our work or interests and sacrifice love.
 With the added challenge of technology addiction, couples can be living more like roommates than lovers.
 Many struggling couples ask me, "Can you fall out of love?" or tell me that they've fallen out of love.

 The truth is, love requires nurturing.
 No matter how deeply you love someone, if you allow weeds to grow in your relationship, they can crowd out love and choke the life right out of your marriage.
-It doesn't take long for two people in a loving relationship to become distant or "fall out of love."
-Because of the day-in, day-out details we are continually juggling in our lives, we can slip into autopilot in ways that slowly eat away at the loving feelings we once felt.

 Is this couple falling out of love?